dzeke/ColoradoRiverCoding/ModelMusings/Support/HydroshareSpecific/readme.md

 ## Facilitation Directions

 **Setup**

 1. Download the file **ColoradoRiverBasinAccounts.xlsx** to your computer.

 1. Move the Excel file to your Google Drive.
 Open as a Google Sheet.

 1. Open the **Versions** Worksheet to see updates.

 1. Duplicate the **Master** Worksheet to save a blank version for later use.

 1. Invite 1 or more other people to join the Google Sheet.

    1. In the upper right of the Google Sheet, click the **Share** button.

    1. Add emails, and set permissions so players can access the Google Sheet.
 Or copy and share the sheet's URL.

 **Use**

-1. On the **Master** Worksheet, scroll down Column A. Participants enter values in rows with 🟦 `Blue text`
+1. On the **Master** Worksheet, scroll down Column A. Participants enter values in rows with 🟦 `Blue text`.

    1. For example, in Rows 4-10, particants select a **Account** and enter a **Strategy**.
 If fewer than 6 participants, participants select multiple parties.

    1. Enter the Lake Powell natural flow for Year 1 in 🟩 `Cell C28`.
 Cells below will populate.

    1. Participants continue to enter values in Year 1 (Column C) down to Row 142 in row blocks with 🟦 `Blue text`.

    1. Move to Year 2 (Column D).
 Enter Lake Powell natural flow in 🟩 `Cell D28`.

 1. Find linked help for each row in 🟨 `Column N`.

 1. View the **Master-Plots** worksheet to compare entries to current operations (Law of River).

 1. **ReadMe-Directions** Worksheet also has these directions and describes all worksheets in the Workbook.

 ## Publications